Yirrkala bark petitions: Words and signatories

 The petitions stated that "the land in question has been hunting and food gathering land for the Yirrkala tribes from time immemorial" and "that places sacred to the Yirrkala people, as well as vital to their livelihood are in the excised land".
 They expressed the petitioners' "fear that their needs and interests will be completely ignored as they have been ignored in the past".
 The petitions called on the House of Representatives to "appoint a Committee, accompanied by competent interpreters, to hear the views of the people of Yirrkala before permitting the excision" of the land for the mine and to ensure "that no arrangements be entered into with any company which will destroy the livelihood and independence of the Yirrkala people".
-Thus, the petitions are the first formal assertion of native title.
+Thus, the petitions are the first formal assertion of native title, or Indigenous land rights in Australia.
+What is conveyed by the artists in the drawings is equally significant to the words, expressing their long association with the land, and their laws which originated during creation, or wangarr.
+The designs are "an interface between the ground, its spiritual essence, and specific groups of people".

+The first petition was signed by 12 people at the mission (those who were able to write).
+The petitioners had to be able to sign their names, and had to have the correct authority to sign for the other Yolngu people.
+Those selected to sign were: